-10% of all Ukrainian industrial production comes from Mariupol.
+Full 10 % of all Ukrainian industrial production comes from Mariupol.
 During the 20th century, the iron and steel industries predominated in Mariupol.
 There are more than 50 large enterprises, and this leaves the city of 462,000 inhabitants extremely vulnerable to air pollution, and, economically, dependent on a single oligarch, Rinat Akhmetov, who owns almost all of Mariupol’s industry.
 Akhmetov is the wealthiest man in Ukraine.
-He is the major shareholder of the Metinvest Group – a vertically integrated Ukrainian group of steel and mining companies – and the owner of the two largest metallurgical plants in Ukraine, both based in Mariupol: the Azovstal iron and steel works and the Ilyich iron and steel works.
+He is the major shareholder of the Metinvest Group – a vertically integrated Ukrainian group of steel and mining companies – and the owner of two large metallurgical plants based in Mariupol: the Azovstal iron and steel works and the Ilyich iron and steel works.
 Established during the Soviet era, in the early 1930s, both plants are extremely technologically obsolete with outdated equipment lacking environmental safety controls.

 Let us breathe!

 Up to 98 % of all Mariupol emissions are produced by Metinvest steelworks.
 According to the journal The Ukrainian Week, the annual share of industrial air pollution in Mariupol in 2012 was 800 kg per citizen.
 In that year, the environmental situation became so critical that according to the local people, on some days it wasn’t possible to walk the streets without a respirator.
 Furthermore, in Mariupol, citizens weren’t officially warned about bad weather conditions by authorities and there was no official independent measurement of the air pollution.